BCWResearch/hashport-framework/packages/react-client/README.md

 ### Status Monitoring Hooks

 There are a number of steps that must be completed in order to transfer assets across the hashport bridge.
-These steps may involve hedera transacitons, EVM transactions, waiting for block confirmations, etc. To help keep the user updated on the progress of their transaction, you can use the following hooks.
+These steps may involve hedera transactions, EVM transactions, waiting for block confirmations, etc. To help keep the user updated on the progress of their transaction, you can use the following hooks.

 #### [useProcessingTransaction](./src/hooks/useProcessingTransaction.ts)